afiqnik/Clicker-App/README.md

 Welcome to the Clicker App Project repository! 🚀

-This beginner-friendly web development project showcases the use of HTML, CSS, and JavaScript (especially object) to create a simple Clicker App where you can increment, decrement and reset the count.
+This beginner-friendly web development project showcases the use of HTML, CSS, and JavaScript (especially DOM) to create a simple Clicker App where you can increment, decrement and reset the count.

 ## Lessons Learned